jczstudios/canvastools/README.md

-# CanvasTools API
+# CanvasTools Repository
-Welcome to the CanvasTools API repository.
-Please visit the [wiki](https://github.com/jczstudios/canvastools/wiki).
+Welcome to the CanvasTools repository.
+Please visit our [wiki](https://github.com/jczstudios/canvastools/wiki) for our update log and API documentation.